 Next, we went to a trendy burger & beer joint called Skaptoburger.
 Prior to starting the restaurant business, the owners had spent a long time in the US, where they gained experience and ideas.
 In fact, Skaptoburger was originally opened to cater to the American students in the area, so that they could get a taste of home away from home.

 Despite being a relatively new eatery in the city, Skaptoburger has won the coveted King Burger Prize for two years in a row!

-We tried the classic beef-and-bacon burger with tomato, lettuce, cheese, jalapenos, onion, and their special hot burger sauce.
+We tried the classic beef burger with tomato, lettuce, cheese, jalapenos, onion, and their special hot burger sauce.
 They also have vegetarian burgers for plant-based people.

 Mekitsa & Kafe

 After that, we continued our journey to a cozy little cafe in the center of Sofia called Mekitsa & Kafe.
 Mekitsa is a traditional Bulgarian fried pastry that used to be widely available many years ago but was slowly disappearing from Bulgarian culture.